msesia/conditional-conformal-pvalues/README.md

-# Conditional calibration of conformal p-values
+# Conditional Calibration of Conformal P-Values

 We study the construction of p-values for nonparametric outlier detection, taking a multiple-testing perspective.
 The framework is that of conformal prediction, which wraps around any machine-learning algorithm to provide finite-sample guarantees regarding the validity of predictions for future testpoints.
 In this setting, existing methods can compute p-values that are marginally valid but mutually dependent for different future test points.